elviobg/appointment-manager/README.md

 With server running it will be disponible at http://localhost:3000 And full app will be disponible at http://localhost:8080

+To preview system usabilituy images from screenshots can be found in docs folder

 Feel free to send issues or pull requests